 Counterfeit and knock-off are often used interchangeably; however, there’s a difference.

-A knock-off part typically uses patented designs and technology, but usually stop short of using the original part’s name or logo.
+A knock-off part typically uses patented designs and technology, but usually stops short of using the original part’s name or logo.
 It is not sold as the original part.

 Counterfeit products are usually passed off as the originals they copy, and are designed to intentionally confuse a customer.